There are many reasons in favor of getting a degree. We have summarized the most significant ones for you here:

 A degree usually qualifies you for more than one profession.
 Obtaining a degree shows that you possess knowledge in a particular area, which opens up a variety of career options.
 While this makes you more flexible, it also means that you need to use your own initiative, show commitment, and have a plan.

 Statistically, academics are one of the groups that are least impacted by unemployment.
 More on this in the statistical surveys of the Federal Employment Agency (in German).
-Academics are also paid significantly more in some areas than people with a vocational qualification.
+In many fields, academics are also paid significantly more than people with a vocational qualification.

 There are no right or wrong decisions when it comes to choosing whether to study at a university – your choice should be based on what is right for you.
 Here are a few points to help you with this decision.